 How Much Weight Should a Woman Gain During Pregnancy?

 For a woman, whose body mass index (BMI) falls in the healthy range, gaining anywhere between 9 and 13 kgs is considered ideal.
 Find out whether you’re in the ‘normal weight’ range by using a BMI calculator.
-If your BMI is high, you’ll need to shed a few pounds to avoid complications and preterm labour during pregnancy.
+If your BMI is high, you’ll need to shed a few pounds to avoid complications and preterm labor during pregnancy.
 According to the National Academies of Science, Engineering, and Medicine in 2009, here’s a chart that shows the ideal weight gain recommendations for women who are pregnant or planning to be.

 |Target weight gain for a single pregnancy in Kgs